HUD Multifamily Loans

 The HUD 221(d)(4) Multifamily loan program was instituted to finance developments and substantial rehabilitations of multifamily properties.
 Through these multifamily loan programs, FHA and HUD are able to fulfill the essential mandate of its insurance programs: to make sure that there is an ongoing availability of capital for the acquisition, rehabilitation, development and refinancing of all apartment properties.

 HUD insured multifamily loans offer investors some of the longest terms and amortizations on the market.
 The HUD 223(f) loan program offers fully amortizing terms of up to 35 years while the HUD 221(d)(4) loan program offers up to 43 year loan terms!
 This multifamily construction loan offers up to 3 years of interest only financing for the construction period followed by an additional fully amortizing term of up to 40 years.
 Monthly payments on multifamily HUD loans are much lower than with a typical lender because of the program’s longer amortization periods.
 Another huge benefit of these programs is that HUD is not able to discriminate based on geographical locations and markets.
 While many lenders may choose to not lend in a small and rural markets, HUD will insure loans in these markets.
-The biggest drawbacks of HUD insured multifamily loans are the timing it takes to close the loan and the red tape the borrower has to navigate.
-These loans can take anywhere from 5-10 months depending on the location of the property and HUD’s current pipeline.
-HUD insured loans require annual financial audits and they are generally more expensive than traditional multifamily loans.
+The biggest drawbacks of HUD insured multifamily loans are the time it takes to close the loan and the increased paperwork required from the borrower.
+These loans can take anywhere from 5-10 months depending on the location of the property and HUD's current pipeline.
+HUD insured loans require annual financial audits and they have slightly higher closing costs.

 HUD Multifamily Loan